Updated June, 2021

 To ensure that each objective and strategy is obtainable and realistic, you should also include the expected timing for completion as well as the cost of each activity, which could be tangible (cost of a seminar, cost of travel, etc.) or intangible (time spent, opportunity cost of choosing this activity over another, etc.).
 This will be especially useful for helping you establish a plan for implementing your IDP.
 You’ll also want to consider changes in technology, new assignments, future staffing needs, service changes, and more.
 All of these can contribute to establishing your plan.

-There are four steps you’ll need to take to create a well thought out IDP.
+There are four steps you’ll need to take to create a well thought out Individual Development Plan.

 The first step to creating an IDP is to figure out your short- and long-term professional goals.
 To do this, you need to determine what motivates and energizes you at work, and what kind of opportunities you’re most excited about.
 Your passion, what excites you, will ultimately be what will carry you further into your career because you’ll put more effort into what you’re doing and push further.
 Your goals should include plans for the future at your current company and in your current position as well as outside of that.

 You’ll want to be able to answer such questions as:

 - What opportunities exist within your current role that interest you?

 - Where do you see yourself in six months, one year, three years?